addu390/addu390.github.io/_notes/wrk-proposal.md

 Hey 👋 I'm a Computer Science graduate student looking for a <b>full-time internship in Backend Engineering from August 2022</b>.
 I previously worked as a Backend Engineer in Walmart's PhonePe and YC ClearTax.
 For a better representation of my skills and experiences, my resume: [pyblog.xyz/about](https://pyblog.xyz/about).

-## 1. Five Reasons to hire me?
+## 1. Reasons to hire me

-- Actions over words: after understanding Wrk as a black box as an outsider, I came up with a proposal to simplify integration with Wrk; Refer to the Sections <b>2.1 and 2.2</b>
 - I have the <b>skill and experience</b> to work in fast-growth and high-scale environments.
 For instance, at PhonePe, handling a scale to serve over [370+ million](https://www.phonepe.com/pulse/explore/transaction/2021/4/) B2C and B2B users in the fintech space primarily meant automating the legacy processes, managing 1000s of servers, and working with over a dozen micro-services among the 300+
 - I am open to working <b>anywhere in Canada</b> or remotely.
 - While improving technical skills goes unsaid, I constantly work towards my <b>soft skills</b> (Certified in "Business Communications for Researchers" and recently completed the "Exploring Entrepreneurship - Mentorship Program").
 - I'm a budding <b>open source contributor</b>; one of the most recent projects is "Building a World Cartogram" for "Our World in Data."
 The prototype: [population cartogram](https://www.pyblog.xyz/population-cartogram/).

 ## 2. The Proposal

+After understanding Wrk as an outsider, I came up with a proposal to simplify integration with Wrk; Sections <b>2.1 and 2.2</b>

 ### 2.1.
 Software Development Kit (SDK)